Research

 In a crisis, regulators and private investors can find it difficult, if not impossible, to tell whether banks facing runs are insolvent or merely illiquid.
 We introduce such an information constraint into a global-games-based bank run model with multiple banks and aggregate uncertainties.
 The information constraint creates a vicious cycle between contagious bank runs and falling asset prices and limits the effectiveness of traditional emergency liquidity assistance programs.
 We explain how a regulator can set up committed liquidity support to contain contagion and stabilize asset prices even without information on banks' solvency, rationalizing some recent developments in policy practices.

-Corporate Governance of Banks and Financial Stability (joint with Deniz Anginer, Asli Demirguc-Kunt and Harry Huizinga) 2018, Journal of Financial Economics, 130, 2, 327-246
+Corporate Governance of Banks and Financial Stability (joint with Deniz Anginer, Asli Demirguc-Kunt and Harry Huizinga), 2018, Journal of Financial Economics, 130, 2, 327-246

 We find that shareholder-friendly corporate governance is associated with higher stand-alone and systemic risk in the banking sector.
 Specifically, shareholder-friendly corporate governance results in higher risk for larger banks and for banks that are located in countries with generous financial safety nets as banks try to shift risk toward taxpayers.
 We confirm our findings by comparing banks to nonfinancial firms and examining changes in bank risk around an exogenous regulatory change in governance.
 Our results underline the importance of the financial safety net and too-big-to-fail guarantees in thinking about corporate governance reforms at banks.